xrdocs/programmability/_tutorials/2020-12-02-nornir-overview.md

 Though there are 2 hosts available in the inventory, the output shows the result of executed tasks on only one host i.e. `rt1`, as we have added a filter to do so.

 # Conclusion
 Nornir is a python based multi-threaded network automation framework that provides a way to automate your network tasks efficiently.
-Being an open-sourced project written in python, makes it easy for the user to debug and troubleshoot.
-Above all its time efficient, free and easy to use.
-Write simple lines of python code to execute your network tasks on lot of your network devices quickly!!
+Being an open-sourced project written in python makes it easy for the user to debug and troubleshoot.
+Above all, it's time-efficient, free, and easy to use.
+Write simple lines of python code to execute your network tasks on a lot of your network devices quickly!!
-*Stay stuned to learn about another network automation tool in our next post.*
+*Stay tuned to learn about another network automation tool in our next post.*
-*Please do comment below, your questions and what you would like to learn about network automation!!*
+*Please do comment below, your questions, and what you would like to learn about network automation!!*

 # Resources